yuanshunning/pickit-docs/docs/installation/installing-the-pickit-calibration-plate.rst

 .. image:: /assets/images/First-steps/Calibration-plate-robot-flange.jpg

-Installing the Pick-it calibration plate on a tool changer
+Installing the Pickit calibration plate on a tool changer
 ----------------------------------------------------------

 It is also possible to mount the calibration plate to the robot flange